Southland Coins & Collectibles Inc.

 The first silver elephant coins were first issued in 1999 by Zambia until 2004, when the country of issue changed to Somalia.
 The Somalia Elephant coin is one ounce of .9999 fine silver and carries a face value of 100 Schillings – Somalia's unit of currency.
 The coins are minted in Germany by the Bavarian State Mint (Bayerische Hauptmünzamt), and are part of the African Wildlife Series.

-The obverse of the 2023 Silver Somalian Elephant features a rendition of the coat of arms of Somalia, a horizontally striped shield bearing a single star, supported by two wild leopards facing each other, standing on two spears that are wrapped with a ribbon.
+The obverse of the 2025 Silver Somalian Elephant features a rendition of the coat of arms of Somalia, a horizontally striped shield bearing a single star, supported by two wild leopards facing each other, standing on two spears that are wrapped with a ribbon.
 Two crossed palm fronds also appear below this emblem.
 The words Somali Republic appear in English at the top of the coin; the date is broken into two parts and appears on each side of the main design.
 The legal tender value of the coin, 100 Shillings, appears at the bottom.
-The reverse, which changes every year, features an African Bush elephant, facing right, using its trunk to pull down a tree branch as it dines on the tree's foliage.
+The reverse, which changes every year, features an African Bush elephant, walking toward the viewer across the savannah, with a landscape that includes trees, shrubs, and distant mountains under a rising sun.
 The words African Wildlife and Elephant also appear on the reverse, along with the weight and purity.
 Call for availability and pricing.

 The first silver elephant coins were first issued in 1999 by Zambia until 2004, when the country of issue changed to Somalia.
 The Somalia Elephant coin is one ounce of .9999 fine silver and carries a face value of 100 Schillings – Somalia's unit of currency.
 The coins are minted in Germany by the Bavarian State Mint (Bayerische Hauptmünzamt), and are part of the African Wildlife Series.

-The obverse of the 2023 Silver Somalian Elephant features a rendition of the coat of arms of Somalia, a horizontally striped shield bearing a single star, supported by two wild leopards facing each other, standing on two spears that are wrapped with a ribbon.
+The obverse of the 2025 Silver Somalian Elephant features a rendition of the coat of arms of Somalia, a horizontally striped shield bearing a single star, supported by two wild leopards facing each other, standing on two spears that are wrapped with a ribbon.
 Two crossed palm fronds also appear below this emblem.
 The words Somali Republic appear in English at the top of the coin; the date is broken into two parts and appears on each side of the main design.
 The legal tender value of the coin, 100 Shillings, appears at the bottom.
-The reverse, which changes every year, features an African Bush elephant, facing right, using its trunk to pull down a tree branch as it dines on the tree's foliage.
+The reverse, which changes every year, features an African Bush elephant, walking toward the viewer across the savannah, with a landscape that includes trees, shrubs, and distant mountains under a rising sun.
 The words African Wildlife and Elephant also appear on the reverse, along with the weight and purity.
 Call for availability and pricing.